merondun/merothon/README.md

 016_CC_GRW_HUN_F        20.696783       43.30594        -0.16141385     -4.655875
 ```

-And a txt with the percent variation explained:
+And a `.txt` with the percent variation explained:

 ```
 cat chr_MT-Egg_values.txt